ScienceParkStudyGroup/rna-seq-lesson/_episodes/05-descriptive-plots.md

 ## 5.3 The Iris data set

-​The ability of PCA to capture as much variance as possible in the main principal components enables us to  to visualize (and summarize) the relation between objects (and variables) from a multi-dimensional space to a two dimensional plot.
+The ability of PCA to capture as much variance as possible in the main principal components enables us to  to visualize (and summarize) the relation between objects (and variables) from a multi-dimensional space to a two dimensional plot.

 We can use the Fisher's famous Iris flower dataset from 1936 that describes three species of Iris (_Iris setosa_, _Iris virginica_ and _Iris versicolor_).
 The data set consists of __50 samples__ from each of these three species of Iris. __Four variables (features)__ were measured from each sample: the length and the width of the sepals and petals, in centimeters ([source Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set)).
 See some pictures below.